 The Company has been, or is currently involved, in various governmental investigations, audits and reviews.
-These include routine, regular and special investigations, audits and reviews by CMS (including risk data validation audits, if applicable) state insurance and health and welfare departments and other governmental authorities.
+These include routine, regular and special investigations, audits and reviews by CMS, state insurance and health and welfare departments and other governmental authorities.
 The Company cannot reasonably estimate the range of loss, if any, that may result from any material government investigations, audits and reviews in which it is currently involved given the inherent difficulty in predicting regulatory action, fines and penalties, if any, and the various remedies and levels of judicial review available to the Company in the event of an adverse finding.